 A new logo combines the letters n and m in a single ligature.
-A core colour palette of ochre and red mirrors the museum’s architecture and interiors (as well as traditional Scandinavian buildings found in Stockholm), and sans serif typeface Akzidenz is used alongside serif typeface Chronicle to reflect a sense of old and new.
+A core colour palette of ochre, green-grey and red alongside neutral tones mirrors the museum’s architecture and interiors (as well as traditional Scandinavian buildings found in Stockholm), and sans serif typeface Akzidenz is used alongside serif typeface Chronicle to reflect a sense of old and new.

 Hat-trick Creative Director Gareth Howat says the refurbished museum hopes to make its collection more accessible by drawing connections between centuries-old artworks and modern life – a strategy that has shaped both the renovation of the space and the visual identity.

 “It’s about connecting the past with the present and connecting art with real life,” he explains.
 “The museum has a very old collection but they’re expanding their contemporary design collection and part of their ambition is to open up the design side as well as the art….
 That was the idea behind the whole identity and the architecture – opening the museum up and making it more accessible.”

 The identity aims to reflect the museum’s heritage while also positioning it as a dynamic organisation: “We wanted to strike a balance between traditional elements with a modern twist – it’s all about visual pairings really, even with the typeface, so mixing a traditional serif font with a contemporary sans font.
 We tried to strike that balance throughout the whole thing,” says Howat.